 Training can help many barking patterns, but medical causes should not be trained over.

+Good observation turns mystery barking into a workable pattern.
 Once the pattern is visible, you can change the setup instead of arguing with the bark.